Randy Weaver

-Randall Claude Weaver (January 3, 1948 – May 11, 2022) was an American survivalist, former Iowa factory worker, and self-proclaimed white separatist.
-He was a central actor in the 1992 Ruby Ridge standoff at his cabin near Naples, Idaho, that resulted in the deaths of his wife and son.
+Randall Claude Weaver (January 3, 1948 – May 11, 2022) was an American survivalist and self-proclaimed white separatist.
+He was a central figure in the 1992 Ruby Ridge standoff with federal law enforcement at his cabin near Naples, Idaho, during which his wife, son and family dog were killed.
 Weaver was charged with murder, conspiracy, and assault as well as other crimes.
 He was acquitted of most of the charges, but was convicted of failing to appear in court on a previous weapons charge and sentenced to 18 months in prison.
-His family eventually received a total of $3,100,000 in compensation for the killing of his wife and son by federal agents.
+He and his family eventually received a total of $3.1 million in compensation for the killing of his wife and son by federal agents.

 Early life

 Randy Weaver was born on January 3, 1948, to Clarence and Wilma Weaver, a farming couple in Villisca, Iowa.
 He was one of four children.
-The Weavers were deeply religious and had difficulty finding a denomination that matched their views; they often moved around among Evangelical, Presbyterian, and Baptist churches.
+The Weavers were deeply religious and had difficulty finding a denomination that matched their views; they often moved around among evangelical, Presbyterian, and Baptist churches.

-After graduating from Jefferson High School in 1966, he attended Iowa Central Community College before dropping out in 1968 after enlisting in the United States Army during the height of the Vietnam War and assigned to a Special Forces unit the Green Berets in a support role.
-He was stationed at Fort Bragg in North Carolina.
+After graduating from Jefferson High School in 1966, he attended Iowa Central Community College for two years.
+In 1968, he dropped out to enlist in the United States Army during the height of the Vietnam War.
+He was stationed at Fort Bragg in North Carolina, where he served as a Green Beret.

-In 1970, Weaver returned to his hometown for a visit while on leave.
-During this leave, he first met his future wife, Victoria "Vicki" Jordison, introducing himself as "Pete", rather than his "hated" given name Randall.
-By the time he was honorably discharged from the military, he had attained the rank of sergeant.
+In 1970, during a visit to his hometown while on leave, Weaver met his future wife Victoria "Vicki" Jordison.
+He introduced himself as "Pete", rather than his "hated" given name Randall.
+He was discharged at the rank of sergeant on October 8, 1971, and married Vicki the following month.